 The planning unit lies within the ancestral territory of the Maidu, Washoe, and Nisenan-Southern Maidu groups.
-Cultural resources found in the planning unit include petroglyphs and lithic scatters as well as historic sites related to California's pioneer past and historic mining activities.
+Cultural resources found in the planning unit include petroglyphs and lithic scatters as well as historic sites related to California's pioneer past, historic mining activities, and hydropower infrastructure.